 - Monitor traffic and goals with high-level analytics

 - And much, much, much much more!

-Here is a quick rundown of some of the top WordPress plugins we recommend (and use) when crafting high-performing, customized websites for our clients.
+Here is a quick rundown of some of the top WordPress plugins our WordPress development team recommend (and use) when crafting high-performing, customized websites for our clients.

 Best WordPress Plugins for Security, Speed, SEO, eCommerce and More